 The Member Customer Experience (CX) Work Group identifies opportunities for and barriers to improvement with the health care delivery system, and with the health plan overall based on survey feedback from all listening posts.
-The Work Group is comprised of management from member-facing teams such as Member Call Center, Inside Sales, Outreach, and Care Management.
+The Work Group is comprised of management from member-facing teams such as Product, Member Call Center, Inside Sales, Marketing, Outreach, Pharmacy, Quality Improvement, Grievance and Appeals, Population Health, Behavioral Health, Provider Contracting, Member Advocate, and Care Management.
 Neighborhood uses the results from its annual CAHPS member experience surveys as well as member feedback gathered from CX listening posts, member journey map workshop findings, member complaints and appeals, and member advisory committees to identify opportunities for improvement for member experience.
-Data is shared with Member CX Work Group participants to ensure they remain informed and to prioritize interventions in their business areas as appropriate.
-The Work Group meets monthly to review current survey data, progress on prioritized initiatives and monitor member experience metrics against specific goals.
-An update of Member CX Work Group activities is reported annually to M&CQOC and the Planning Committee of the Board of Directors.
+Data is shared with Member CX Work Group participants, as well as cascaded through the organization, to inform business areas what is performing well and where interventions may be needed.
+In 2024, the Work Group formed subcommittees focused on initiatives to address opportunities identified as key drivers of Net Promoter Score.
+Additionally, the Work Group meets regularly to review current survey data, progress on prioritized initiatives and monitor member experience metrics against specific goals.
+An update of Member CX Work Group activities is reported annually to INTEGRITY Quality and Operations, Medicaid and Commercial Quality and Operations Committee, the Clinical Affairs and Planning committees of the Board of Directors.